-The muffler consists of a 24-liter resonator chamber with a section of the centered exhaust pipe included at each end.
-In the first version of this model the chamber is empty.
+The muffler-schematically depicted in Figure 3-1-consists of a 24-liter resonator chamber with a section of the centered exhaust pipe included at each end.
+In the first version of the model the chamber is empty.
 In the second version it is lined with 15 mm of absorbing glass wool.